-What Are Standard Precautions: Facility Guide
+What Are Standard Precautions?
+Infection Control Facility Guide

 What Is Infection Control?

 Healthcare organizations can create a culture of safety by incorporating an infection control department dedicated to preventing and reducing infections.
-Infection control committees are responsible for conducting surveillance of infection rates and preventing the spread of infectious agents through clinical policies and practice guides.
+Infection control committees are responsible for conducting surveillance of infection rates and preventing the spread of infectious agents through clinical policies and practice guidelines.

 What Are Standard Precautions for Infection Control?

-Contact Precautions | Used for patients with a known or suspected infection that can be spread by touch, such as methicillin-resistant Staphylococcus aureus (MRSA). |
+| Contact Precautions | Used for patients with a known or suspected infection that can be spread by touch, such as methicillin-resistant Staphylococcus aureus (MRSA) |

-Droplet Precautions | Followed when germs may be spread through coughing or sneezing, such as influenza. |
+| Droplet Precautions | Followed when germs may be spread through coughing or sneezing, such as influenza |

-Airborne Precautions | Used for pathogens that are spread through the airborne route, such as measles or chickenpox. |
+| Airborne Precautions | Used for pathogens that are spread via the airborne route, such as measles or chickenpox |

 What Are Standard Precautions vs. Universal Precautions?

-8 Key Elements of Standard Precautions
+8 Key Elements of Standard Precautions in Healthcare

 What are the CDC’s standard precautions recommendations designed to do?
-They serve as a guideline to help drive clinical decisions in the healthcare setting.
-Below are the essential components of infection control according to the CDC standard precautions.
-When establishing policies for staff, consider organizational policies, CMS regulations, and other occupational safety standards that weigh into practice guidelines.
+They serve as guidelines to help drive clinical decisions in the healthcare setting.
+When establishing policies for staff, it’s important to consider organizational policies, CMS regulations, and other occupational safety standards that weigh into practice guidelines and determine compliance.

 1. Perform Hand Hygiene

-Hand-washing is one of the most effective ways to prevent the spread of infection in the healthcare setting.
+Handwashing is one of the most effective ways to prevent the spread of infection in the healthcare setting.
 Staff training on proper handwashing should include information about:

-- When to use soap and water vs. alcohol-based sanitizer
+- When to use soap and water vs. alcohol-based sanitizer.

-- Frequency and duration of hand-washing
+- Frequency and duration of handwashing.

-- Hand-washing before sterile procedures
+- Handwashing before sterile procedures.

 2. Wear Personal Protective Equipment (PPE)

 Any time there’s an expectation of possible transmission of infection, staff should don appropriate PPE.
-Facility policies direct staff to place patients on isolation precautions based on the type of infection suspected or recognized.
+Facility policies should also direct staff to place patients on isolation precautions based on the type of infection suspected or recognized.

 3. Practice Respiratory Hygiene